 Four-year Bachelor's degree or equivalent experience, required.

-Graduate or professional work or advanced degree; or equivalent experience, required.
+Graduate or professional work or advanced degree; or equivalent experience, preferred.

-Minimum 3-5 years or more of previous Speech Language Pathology experience, required.
+Minimum 1-2 years of job related experience, required.

 Specific knowledge, skills, and abilities